+The Gerontological Society of America recently released a new resource — KAER Toolkit: 4-Step Process to Detecting Cognitive Impairment and Earlier Diagnosis of Dementia.
 The goal of the model is to help primary care providers achieve greater awareness of cognition in older adults, increase detection of cognitive impairment, earlier diagnostic evaluation and referrals for education…Read more »

 Currently, more than five million Americans live with Alzheimer’s disease.
 Training for the primary care workforce about dementia, and caring for those affected, is essential.

 Discussing memory concerns with your patients can be difficult.
 Alzheimer’s and other dementias are complex, and patients often have a lot of questions and concerns.
 To help you prepare for these visits, the Alzheimer’s Association® presents Challenging Conversations About Dementia.
 The five-module online course covers: Counseling the Worried Well Patient: Review of Alzheimer’s Disease and…Read more »